Kaycodes11/quick_tsjs/src/qa/theories.md

 ## prototype and prototypal inheritance

-Everything is an object within Javascript
+"Everything is an object within Javascript"

 # OBJECT